influxdata/docs-v2/content/influxdb/v2.1/reference/cli/influx/remote/_index.md

   - /influxdb/v2.1/write-data/replication
 ---

-Use the `influx remote` command to replicate data at the bucket level to one or more remote instances of InfluxDB.
+Use the `influx remote` command to manage connections to remote instances of InfluxDB.
+Remote connections are used to replicate data at the bucket level.

 ## Usage
 ```